2 UN peacekeepers killed in 6th incident in Mali in 2 weeks

 UNITED NATIONS (AP) — Two U.N. peacekeepers were killed Friday when their armored personnel carrier hit an improvised explosive device in central Mali in the sixth incident in less than two weeks targeting the U.N. mission in the West African nation that has faced a decade-long Islamic insurgency.

-U.N. spokesman Stephane Dujarric said the device that killed the Egyptian peacekeepers and wounded two others was planted on a road outside the town of Douentza in the Mopti region.
+U.N. spokesman Stephane Dujarric said the device that killed the Egyptian peacekeepers and wounded one other was planted on a road outside the town of Douentza in the Mopti region.

 Their APC was escorting a civilian convoy and was on its way from Douentza to Timbuktu when it hit the device, he said.